andreagrisafi/SALTED/example/Au100-Na_CP2K/README.rst

    :code:`ovlpfile`: filename of 2-center auxiliary integrals as printed by CP2K

+   :code:`dfbasis`: define auxiliary basis for the electron density expansion

 2. Initialize the systems used for the CP2K calculation by running:

    :code:`python3 -m salted.cp2k.xyz2sys`